 The Act of Patzicia

 El Acta de Patzicia

 Location.
 14° 37.818′ N, 90° 55.658′ W. Marker is in Patzicia, Chimaltenango, in Municipality of Patzicia.
-Marker can be reached from 1a Calle just from 2a Avenida.
+Memorial can be reached from 1a Calle just from 2a Avenida.
+The marker and monument are in the central park of Patzicia, Chimaltenango.
 Touch for map.
-The marker and monument are in the central park of Patzicia, Chimaltenango.
 Marker is in this post office area: Patzicia, Chimaltenango 04009, Guatemala.
+Touch for directions.